purduesigbots/pros-docs/v5/okapi/api/control/iterative/abstract-iterative-controller.rst

 getOutput
 ~~~~~~~~~

 Returns the last calculated output of the controller.
-Default is ``0``.

 .. tabs ::
    .. tab :: Prototype